Skip to main content

 East of the Rocky Mountains, most critical fire weather patterns are associated with the periphery of high-pressure areas, particularly in the pre-frontal and post-frontal areas.

-In the northern plains, Great Lakes, and the northeastern US, pre-frontal high pressure from the Pacific, Northwestern Canada, and Hudson Bay all can produce very dry conditions.
-Cold fronts produce relatively short lived periods of high winds and instability that can produce extreme fire behavior.
+In the Northern Plains, Great Lakes, and the Northeastern United States (US), pre-frontal high pressure from the Pacific, Northwestern Canada, and Hudson Bay all can produce very dry conditions.
+Cold fronts produce relatively short-lived periods of high winds and instability that can produce extreme fire behavior.

-In the southwestern US, the breakdown of the upper ridge, before monsoons develop, is manifest at the surface with breezy, dry, unstable conditions that transition to potentially very windy conditions as it finally breaks down.
-During transition to the monsoon pattern, shallow monsoons can produce gusty wind, low RH, and lightning without much precipitation.
+In the Southwestern US, the breakdown of the upper ridge, before monsoons develop, is manifest at the surface with breezy, dry, unstable conditions that transition to potentially very windy conditions as it finally breaks down.
+During transition to the monsoon pattern, shallow monsoons can produce gusty wind, low relative humidity (RH), and lightning without much precipitation.

 Typical Ridge Breakdown in western US.
 For Rocky Mountain and Intermountain regions, the Upper Ridge/Surface thermal trough produces dry windy conditions at the surface.